jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The interview process tends to be shorter.
 A typical full-time interview process can easily include up to four interviews with each being an hour long.
 The internship process may only include two interviews usually less than an hour long.

-If your résumé is like your dating profile, and your elevator pitch is like your speed dating conversation, then the interview is like going out on a date.

 ## Cultural Fit
 One of the interviews will be a cultural fit.